rsmusllp/king-phisher/docs/source/server/database/schema.rst

    .. db:field:: name

+      A short, human-readable name for the campaign.

       :nullable: False
       :type: String

    .. db:field:: description

+      A field to store any descriptive information regarding the campaign such as why or how it was conducted.

       :nullable: True
       :type: String

    .. db:field:: user_id

+      The identifier of the user who originally created the campaign.

       :nullable: False
       :foreignkey: :db:fld:`users.id`

    .. db:field:: created

+      The time at which the campaign was created.

       :nullable: True
       :type: DateTime

    .. db:field:: max_credentials

+      The maximum number of credentials to collect *per user*.
+This setting can be used to alter how the server behaves when a target submits multiple credentials during the course of a campaign.

       :nullable: True
       :type: Integer

    .. db:field:: campaign_type_id

+      The identifier for the campaign's type.

       :nullable: True
       :foreignkey: :db:fld:`campaign_types.id`

    .. db:field:: company_id

+      The identifier for the company for which this campaign performs testing.

       :nullable: True
       :foreignkey: :db:fld:`companies.id`

    .. db:field:: credential_regex_username

+      A regular expression that can be used to determine the validity of a credential's username field.

       :nullable: True
       :type: String

    .. db:field:: credential_regex_password

+      A regular expression that can be used to determine the validity of a credential's password field.

       :nullable: True
       :type: String

    .. db:field:: credential_regex_mfa_token

+      A regular expression that can be used to determine the validity of a credential's mfa token field.

       :nullable: True
       :type: String

 .. db:table:: companies

+   An entity for which a campaign's test is conducted for.

    .. db:field:: id